Tubbz-alt/Super-Resolution-of-Images-Videos-using-SRGAN/README.md

 ## Preliminary Results

-Initially, I have implemented most of the image preprocessing part of project so that images data fits to our model seamlessly.
+Initially, I have implemented the image preprocessing part of project so that images data fits to our model seamlessly.
 The steps that I have followed are as follows :

 - The actual original images are of size (2048, 1080, 3)